We’re Attorneys Helping Clients with Real Estate Transactions & Property Law

 We Need a Description of the Property

 Next, the description of the land involved.
 As best you can, or as best as the seller can, provide your attorney with a good description of the property.
-That description of the property could be as simple as Lot 2, Block 10 in such and such subdivision, or it could be a very detailed legal description that covers pages and pages that will be attached to the earnest money contract as Exhibit A.
+That description of the property could be as simple as Lot 2, Block 10 in such and such a subdivision, or it could be a very detailed legal description that covers pages and pages that will be attached to the earnest money contract as Exhibit A.

 What’s an Earnest Money Contract in a Real Estate Transaction?

-Let’s talk about the earnest money contract.
-What I’ve talked about as far as the parties and the legal description are key components of a contract.
-If you are buying and selling land, and you want as much certainty as possible, you want that agreement in writing, which is typically referred to as an earnest money contract.
 Realtors and attorneys have a very standard form that we oftentimes use, and it’s promulgated by the Texas Real Estate Commission.
 There’s other organizations that promulgate this form as well, but it’s a standard earnest money contract that most title companies recognize and ask for.
 So, we start with filling out this earnest money contract with the names of the parties, the legal description, and then, of course, the terms of the deal.

 What are the Terms of the Real Estate Contract?